 Laura Hudson is an artist and writer with a background in film and new media curation.
 A graduate of Glasgow School of Art’s Environmental Art department, Hudson went on to study artist moving image at Central St. Martins and is currently studying for an MA in fine art at City & Guilds of London Art School.

 Her early work took the form of public interventions, site-specific works and expanded cinema with a distinctly queer-feminist agenda, which led into curation and a career specialising in political avant-garde film and new technologies.
 She worked for a range of organisations including; Women in Profile, London Filmmakers Co-op (Lux), Cinenova Feminist Film Distribution, Arts Council England (Broadcast & New Media) and FluxIT Digital Agency.
 In 2004 food security activism took her away from the city to work on the preservation of edible seeds on a Cevenol farm in France.
-Returning to the UK in 2012 to re-start her art practice, Hudson now lives and works in London.
+Returning to the UK in 2012 to re-start her art practice with a renewed focus on drawing, painting and printmaking, Hudson now lives and works in London.